 - attending the Meet the Teachers Afternoon Tea

 - reading fortnightly Newsletters and College communications (via our website, Kennedy App, SEQTA and Parent Lounge.
-Information in regard to these platforms and Apps will be issued later this year)
+Information regarding these platforms and Apps will be issued later this year)

 - volunteering at the Café; Research and Study Centre; Community Open Day and other events where parent assistance is encouraged and appreciated